and Fact Checking

 A selection of the best contributions will be invited to be submitted, after proper revision and extension, for consideration for the upcoming special issue on “Combating Digital Misinformation and Disinformation” of the ACM Journal of Data and Information Quality.

-- Giovanni Luca Ciampaglia (Indiana University Network Science Institute)
+- Giovanni Luca Ciampaglia (Indiana University Network Science Institute, USA)

 Contact: misinfochairs (at) www2018.thewebconf.org

 Submissions should follow the guideline information on the general Web Conference.
 In addition, they should obey the following guidelines: